TakAjnin/The-Great-Maze-Game/README.md

 #### User Experience
 We designed easy GUIs with instructions included to make playing the game as simple as possible.
 The game was also written to be self-contained; once the player wins or loses a game, a menu opens in the window prompting the user to play another game or exit.
 The game engine seamlessly jumps from one game to the next.
 #### Code Flexibility
 Code was continuously reformatted to make it intuitive and easy to understand.
 Method structures were designed to minimize redundant code blocks and maximize efficiency.
+The size, color, and location of any of the in-game objects can be reset easily.
 In addition, the classes were created with effortless customizability in mind; adding more coins, lives, ghosts, or even mazes is as simple as tweaking a class variable.

 ## Credits and Comments
 #### Samuel Hong - Lead Developer and Project Manager